luceat-lux-vestra/search-browser-tabs-for-alfred/README.md

-Search tabs in Safari and Chrome (also supports WebKit, Chromium, Chrome Canary and Vivaldi)
+Search tabs in Safari and Chrome (also supports Safari Technology Preview, WebKit, Chromium, Chrome Canary and Vivaldi)

 Just added `Vivaldi` support to `Search Safari and Chrome Tabs` by `ClintonStrong`.